opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ### Searching document findings

 When a per document monitor runs a query that matches a document in an index, a finding is created.
 OpenSearch provides a findings index, `.opensearch-alerting-finding*`, that contains findings data for all per document monitor queries.
 You can search the findings index with the Alerting API search operation.
-See [Search for monitor findings]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#search-for-monitor-findings) for more information.
+See [Search the findings index]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#search-the-findings-index) for more information.

 The following metadata is provided for each document findings entry: